Love Is Blinds

 Choosing the right size shutters involves ensuring each shutter is about half the width of the window for a balanced look.
 For height, shutters should typically match the window opening, excluding the sill.
 Precise measurements and consideration of window trim, architectural style, and functionality are key to selecting the perfect shutters.

-Love Is Blinds CO will walk you through everything you need to know about choosing the correct shutter size.
+This guide by Love Is Blinds CO will walk you through everything you need to know about choosing the correct shutter size.
 From measurement techniques to style considerations, this in-depth article will help you make an informed decision.

 Understanding Shutter Functions and Types